-PSYCHOLOGY
+PSYCHOLOGY A Level

 Lead teacher: Mrs Bhandal Duration: 2 years

+Level of course: A Level Exam board: AQA

 Course requirement: A minimum of grade 6 in GCSE Psychology where studied.
-A grade 5+ in GCSE English and Maths is required.
+A minimum of a grade 5 in GCSE English and Maths is required.